cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 A particularly challenging error is a missing `end` keyword.
 As it is not possible to uniquely match `end` keywords with corresponding opening statements (such as `while`, `for` or `if` statements), Mindcode will typically report the missing `end` keyword at the end of the file.
 In most cases, the true cause of the error is buried somewhere deep down in a structure of several nested statements.
 - The best way to prevent these errors from happening is to meticulously indent code inside control structures.
 This should make the error more apparent while editing the code.
 - Mindcode currently doesn't have a good one-line conditional statement.
 When putting the entire if statement on one line, the `end` keyword still needs to be there (as in `if condition then statement; end;`), but is easily left out.
 Pay particular attention to not forget the `end` keyword in these cases.
-- Due to limited support for functions with output variables, larger programs tend to include lengthy loops with many levels of nested statements.
-This makes spotting the missing `end` particularly challenging.
-If this happens to you, try to move some of the inner structures to standalone functions (at least temporarily), or comment them out.
+- Having a large program with many levels of nested statements makes spotting the missing `end` particularly challenging, In this situation, comment out some of the inner structures.
 Once you establish the outer structure(s) are compiling well, you may start returning the inner ones one by one until the source of the error becomes apparent.
-- Even when the support for functions is still limited, try to extract as much code into functions as possible.
+- Try to extract as much code into functions as possible, utilizing additional output parameters when needed.
 Mindcode is pretty good at optimizing functions and in most cases the functions will be inlined and optimized just as well as if the code was nested.

 ### Ask for help